Hong Kong confirms Chinese leader Xi's birthday visit - ExBulletin

 Xi’s visit will be his first trip outside mainland China since the coronavirus pandemic took hold about 2½ years ago.
 It comes as Hong Kong faces a new spike in infections following what was by far its worst and deadliest COVID-19 outbreak earlier this year.

 The UK returned Hong Kong to China on July 1, 1997.
-The anniversary is highly symbolic for Xi, who wants to be seen as propelling a national revival as he prepares to begin a third 5-year term in office. head of the Communist Party in power in China.
-Celebrate this fall.
+The anniversary is highly symbolic for Xi, who wants to be seen as propelling ‘national rejuvenation’ as he prepares to begin a third 5-year term. at the head of China. communist party in power this fall.

 Part of this rejuvenation is erasing the legacy of colonialism and what the party sees as unequal treaties that granted territorial concessions to Britain and other foreign nations during the later years of the Qing dynasty, which ended in 1911.